 - Wash carefully to remove chemicals & remove the unwanted pesticides

 - Cut them into pieces, and after that are easy to eat.

 - Take a small portion of asparagus and mix it with vegetables.

 My recommendation is to give Asparagus to grown rabbits.
 For bunnies avoid feeding them with asparagus.
 Asparagus is hard to eat and will be hard to digest for bunnies.
 For Grown-up Rabbits, it’s a good nutritious food.
 Always mix up with other vegetables and only feed them 3-4 times per week.

-You can start feeding asparagus to more than 4 months older rabbits.
+You can start feeding asparagus more than 4 months older rabbits.
 Feed them asparagus as an occasional treat.
 It is really good for rabbits’ health.

 Can Rabbits Eat Asparagus Stalks & Asparagus Stems?

-Yes, rabbits can eat asparagus stalks and stems. but it depends on rabbits’ age.
-For fully grown-up rabbits can eat asparagus stalks, it’s good for them.
+Yes, rabbits can eat asparagus stalks and stems. but it depends on the rabbits’ age.
+For fully grown-up rabbits who can eat asparagus stalks, it’s good for them.
 For baby bunnies (not older than 3 months) it’s better not to give them asparagus stalks.
 The stalk is harder than the other parts of the asparagus plant.
-For babies, it’s hard for them to chew the stalk and may be difficult to digest.
+For babies, it’s hard for them to chew the stalk, and may be difficult to digest.

 Can Bunnies Eat Asparagus?

 My recommendation is not to give asparagus to bunnies.
 They have a more sensitive gastrointestinal system.
 We commonly not give them fruits and vegetables until they have grown up.
 At the first age stage, we need to try juicy vegetables and foods for bunnies.
 Because they have sensitive digestive systems.
 As we discussed above, asparagus is hard to chew and digest for baby bunnies